Yan2059/FYP_IndoorLocalization_DataProcessing/README.md

   - x y z coordinate
   - WiFi SSID (WiFi ID)
   - WiFi RSS value (WiFi Strength)
+  - File name of original data file

 ### Calculate coordinate of an unknown point

 To calculate coordinate of an unknown point, please prepare the following files:
 - data.csv from previous section
+- point.csv collected by [the App](https://github.com/Yan2059/FYP_IndoorLocalization_WifiRssCollection) and put into main directory

+Then,
+- Modify the value of K in the code
+- Run the main method of localization.java
+- The program will predict the coordinate using KNN and WKNN
+- Also generate a visual result using JPanel (Red: Labeled, Green: Predicted)

+### Calculate mean error distance of multiple testing points

+To calculate mean error distance of multiple testing points, please prepare the following files:
+- data.csv from previous section (Merge/append files)
-- point.csv collected by [the App](https://github.com/Yan2059/FYP_IndoorLocalization_WifiRssCollection)
+- Multiple point.csv collected by [the App](https://github.com/Yan2059/FYP_IndoorLocalization_WifiRssCollection) and put into the test folder

+Then,
-2. Run the main method of errorAnalysis.java
+- Run the main method of errorAnalysis.java
+- The program will calculate mean error distance of different K values

 ## Working Principle